 On the labia, clitoris, perineum, vagina, and cervix in women

 Around the anus and in the rectum in men or women who engage in receptive rectal intercourse

 Urinary hesitancy, dysuria, urinary retention, constipation, or severe sacral neuralgia may occur.

 Scarring may follow healing.
 The lesions recur in 80% of patients with HSV-2 and in 50% of those with HSV-1.

-Primary genital lesions are usually more painful, prolonged, and widespread and are more likely to be bilateral and involve regional adenopathy and constitutional symptoms than recurrent genital lesions.
-Recurrent lesions tend to be milder and associated with fewer symptoms.
+Primary genital lesions are usually more painful, prolonged, and widespread, involve regional adenopathy, and are more likely to be accompanied by constitutional symptoms than recurrent genital lesions.
+Recurrent lesions tend to be milder and cause fewer symptoms.